davidfsmith/deepracer-custom-car/docs/raspberry_pi.md

-# DeepRacer for Raspberry Pi 4
+# Building a DeepRacer for Raspberry Pi 4

-This repository provides a port of the DeepRacer software stack to the Raspberry Pi 4.
-It runs on Ubuntu 22.04 with ROS2 Humble, but with most of original code.
-To make the image smaller the server image is recommended.

 ## Features